What is a Plot Hole and How Can You Avoid Writing Them?

 KISS.
 The greatest stories are often told through the most simple of plots.

 A giant shark is terrorizing an island community and a chief of police, fisherman, and marine biologist are tasked to stop it.

 One of the greatest and most suspenseful films contains one of the most simple plots in cinema.
 The chief needs a boat and he needs an expert.
 He can't do it alone.
 That's all this story is, yet it captures us and takes us on an amazing journey.
 We didn't need to know where the shark came from and why it was wreaking havoc.
 It's a giant shark and it likes to eat.
 And that's bad for the community.
 That's it.
 Time to go shark hunting.

 Over-complicating stories with multiple A plots, B plots, and C plots almost always leads to inevitable plot holes.
-It's unnecessary nine times out of ten.
+It's unnecessary most of the time.

 Keep it simple and you'll avoid the deep, dark depths of plot holes.

-He has many studio meetings under his belt as a produced screenwriter, meeting with the likes of Sony, Dreamworks, Universal, Disney, Warner Brothers, as well as many production and management companies.
-He has had a previous development deal with Lionsgate, as well as two writing assignments with Larry Levinson Productions, including the produced miniseries Blackout, starring Anne Heche, Sean Patrick Flanery, Billy Zane, James Brolin, Haylie Duff, Brian Bloom, Eric La Salle, and Bruce Boxleitner.
-Follow Ken on Twitter @KenMovies
+He has many studio meetings under his belt as a produced screenwriter, meeting with the likes of Sony, Dreamworks, Universal, Disney, and Warner Brothers, as well as many production and management companies.
+He has had a previous development deal with Lionsgate, as well as multiple writing assignments, including the produced miniseries BLACKOUT, starring Anne Heche, Sean Patrick Flanery, Billy Zane, James Brolin, Haylie Duff, Brian Bloom, Eric La Salle, and Bruce Boxleitner, the feature thriller HUNTER'S CREED, and many produced Lifetime thrillers.
+Follow Ken on Twitter @KenMovies and Instagram @KenMovies76.